Iris (2016 film)

 Iris (English title: In the Shadow of Iris) is a 2016 French erotic thriller drama film co-written and directed by Jalil Lespert and starring Romain Duris, Charlotte Le Bon and Lespert himself.

 It is a loose remake of Hideo Nakata's film Chaos (2000).
-It is available in the United States on Netflix in September 2020.
+It is available in the United States on Netflix from September 2020 to March 2023.

 Plot

 Iris Doriot, a beautiful 30-year-old Parisian, convinces a stranger to help fake her own kidnapping in order to leave her husband, Antoine, and start a new life.
 Max Lopez, a mechanic in debt, agrees to the plot after fixing her car.
 Iris disappears from the street after lunch with her husband, a rich banker.
 Iris hides at an empty flat she is watching for a friend.
 Max ties her up and takes a photo to send to her husband, along with a request for 500,000 euros.

 Though told not to phone the police, Antoine does so anyway.
 They tap his phone and set up surveillance at the train station where Max told Antoine to bring the money.
 Though the police are not visible, Max hesitates and gets on the train instead of collecting the money from Antoine, who stays on the platform as the police instructed.

 Max returns to the house that night to find Iris dead on the bed, with a head wound, just as the police arrive.
 Max quickly hides her body in a blanket.
 The police explain the neighbors called because they heard a woman screaming in the flat, but Max is able to convince them his wife left following an argument.
 That night he buries Iris's body, still wrapped in a blanket, in the woods.

 Detectives Nathalie and Malek are suspicious of the kidnapping, but still look into anyone who may have had a grudge against the bank.
 This leads them to Max, who has a police record in addition to his home being foreclosed.
 Max denies having anything to do with it, but later sees a news report on Iris Doriot's disappearance.
 He is shocked to see that the photo shown is not the same woman he knew as Iris, but a woman of a similar age with brown eyes.
 In a panic, he returns to the woods and digs up the body, which is the same woman shown on TV.